-Dan holds a PhD. degree in Urban Planning.
-Through the Mt.
-Everest Foundation for Sustainable Development in Nepal and Tibet (MEFSD), he has built schools and health clinics for local families in remote districts of Nepal.
-He has also summited Mt.
-Everest multiple times and is employed by Summit Trek where he leads climbing and walking trips to Nepal and Tibet.
+Dan holds a PhD degree in Urban Planning.
+Through the Mount Everest Foundation for Sustainable Development in Nepal and Tibet (MEFSD), he has built schools and health clinics for local families in remote districts of Nepal.
+He has also summited Mount Everest multiple times and is employed by Summit Trek where he leads climbing and walking trips to Nepal and Tibet.

-Garry is a retired Boeing Company Program manager with over 34 years of engineering/program management experience.
-He holds a MS degree in engineering from the Air Force Institute of Technology and an undergraduate degree in civil engineering from the University of Nebraska.
+Garry is a retired Boeing Company Program manager with over 34 years of engineering and program management experience.
+He holds a Master of Science degree in engineering from the Air Force Institute of Technology and an undergraduate degree in civil engineering from the University of Nebraska.

 Sr Project Engineer

-Nate Janega recently earned his Masters Degree from the University of Washington’s Civil Environmental Engineering Department.
-His interest in biogas technology started while earning his BA in Biological Chemistry from Grinnell College.
+Nate earned his Masters Degree from the University of Washington’s Civil Environmental Engineering Department.
+His interest in biogas technology started while earning his Bachelor of Arts in Biological Chemistry from Grinnell College.

-Mike is an Asst.
-Professor of Civil and Environmental Engineering at Seattle University, with a PhD in Chemical Engineering from Northwestern University.
+Michael is an Asst.
+Professor of Civil and Environmental Engineering at Seattle University, with a Ph.D. in Chemical Engineering from Northwestern University.
 He has experience operating lab-scale bioreactors and testing biogas potential of different digester feeds.

-Joseph Swain is an architect based in Seattle.
-He has worked on biogas-integrated projects in Massachusetts and Washington states, and has design experience in India and Sri Lanka.
-He holds an M.Arch from the University of Washington and a B.A. in Mathematics from Brown University.
+Joe is an architect based in Seattle.
+He has worked on biogas-integrated projects in Massachusetts and Washington and has design experience in India and Sri Lanka.
+He holds a Masters degree in Architecture from the University of Washington and a B.A. in Mathematics from Brown University.

-- Engineers Without Borders USA – Appropriate Technology Committee
+- Engineers Without Borders – Puget Sound Professional chapter

 - Gorak Shep Tea House Owners Association